FranklyRocks/GameCreator/README.md

 Working on Unity 2020.1.4f1 and Mirror 25.1.2

-Components | All this components are syncronized with all players connected to the server
+All this components are syncronized with all players connected to the server:
  - Player
  	- Inventory
  - Pickups